Learning subgaussian classes : Upper and minimax bounds: Introduction and main results

-In the classical statistics setup, one usually assumes that the regression function of $Y$ given $X$ belongs to some particular function space (called a \textit{model}).
-In the Learning setup, on which we focus here, one is given a function class (also called a model) and the goal is to construct a procedure $\hat f_N$ satisfying a \textit{sharp} or \textit{exact oracle inequality}: ensuring that with high probability,
+In the classical statistics setup, one usually assumes that the regression function of $Y$ given $X$ belongs to some particular function space (called a \textit{statistical model}).
+In contrast, in the learning setup on which we focus here, one is given a function class $\cF$ (sometimes, called a model as well), and the goal is to construct a procedure $\hat f_N$ that satisfies a \textit{sharp} or \textit{exact oracle inequality} (following \cite{TsyCOLT07}; such bounds are called excess risk bounds in \cite{MR2319879} and \cite{MR2829871}).
+An exact oracle inequality ensures that with high probability,

-and one would like to make the residue as small as possible.
+and one would like to make the residue in \eqref{eq:Exact-Oracle-Ineq} as small as possible.